 Impact of Voice at Cochlear

 Cochlear’s management recognised the value of opening up communication channels to encourage cooperation among managers and workers, facilitate the shift to lean manufacturing, and transform the company into a high-performance workplace.
 The implementation of lean at Cochlear was initially viewed with scepticism from employees, as it was believed “they were going to ask us for more (output).”
-However, this perception largely changed by 2009 as employees saw they were able to work more efficiently (daily production increased from 35 electrodes to 120 electrodes within the space of 3 years).
+However, this perception largely changed as employees saw they were able to work more efficiently (daily production increased from 35 electrodes to 120 electrodes within the space of 3 years).
 Without the feedback and participation of those on the front line of production, Cochlear could have failed to tap the full potential of “going lean” by impeding the process of detecting and correcting errors during the transition.
 However, Cochlear successfully opened channels for free information exchange, which allowed for immediate improvements and timely resolution of potentially damaging issues.

 The following were important variables that ensured the success of the voice mechanisms: